fbpx

 Table of Contents

-1. Can you get grants for solar panels in Spain?
+1. Can you get a grant for solar panels in Spain in 2024?

-2. How much cash will I receive for my solar installation?
+2. How much grant cash would I receive for a solar installation?

-3. How long does it take to receive the grant?
+3. How long would it take to receive the grant?

-4. What tax breaks are available for solar panel installations in Spain?
+4. What tax rebates are available for solar panel installations in Spain?

-5. Can I get a reduction in my property tax payments (IBI) as well?
+5. Can I get a reduction in my property tax (IBI) after installing solar panels?

-Can you get grants for solar panels in Spain?
+Can you get a grant for solar panels in Spain in 2024?

 The Real Decreto 477/2021 published June 2021 announced €1.3 billion in funding for homes and businesses to install solar panels, solar batteries and aerothermal units in Spain.

-Funds are from the European Union and part of the NextGenerationEU recovery plan.
+Funds were from the European Union and part of the NextGenerationEU recovery plan.

 ProgrammeBeneficiariesInstallationGrantDeadline